Heating a dipolar quantum fluid into a solid

 We recently observed experimental signatures of this effect by studying the cooling-heating lifecycle of bosonic dysprosium atoms at ultralow temperatures \cite{Sohmen2021}.
-The experiment starts from a thermal cloud of $~10^5$ atoms in a cigar-shaped optical dipole trap and traces the time evolution of the gas as it is cooled evaporatively to quantum degeneracy by lowering the depth of the trap.
+The experiment starts from a thermal cloud of $10^5$ atoms in an optical dipole trap with trap frequencies $\omega_{x,y,z} = 2\pi \times (88, 141, 36)$s$^{-1}$ that is elongated along the $z$-axis.
+A magnetic field is applied along the $y$-direction and defines the orientation of the atomic dipoles.
+We have traced the time evolution of the gas as it is cooled evaporatively to quantum degeneracy by lowering the depth of the trap.
 During the continual cooling and thermalization we observed the expected emergence of supersolidity, and studied the equilibrium states of the quantum fluid across the supersolid phase transition.
 The measured density profiles indicate a higher degree of modulation at higher temperatures.
 While this has cast mystery on the origin of the observations, they can now be used to corroborate and benchmark our theoretical understanding .
-Figure~\ref{fig1}b shows our measured contrast of the axial density modulations for different temperatures and condensed-atom numbers (see Methods Section).
+In Fig.~\ref{fig1}b, we trace the measured contrast of the axial density modulations (see Methods Section) during the cooling process for different temperatures and condensed atom numbers.
 The results confirm the formation of a supersolid phase with increasing temperature in good agreement with the theoretical transition line obtained numerically by the TeGPE.
-Moreover, Fig.\,\ref{fig3} compares our measured axial density, $\rho_{||}(z)$, to the theoretical prediction.
+Moreover, Fig.\,\ref{fig3} compares our theoretical prediction to the measured axial density, $\rho_{||}(z)$, for a given temperature and atom number during the cooling process \cite{Sohmen2021}.
 The predicted zero-temperature ground state corresponds to an unstructured superfluid and deviates qualitatively from the observed supersolid state.
 The result of our finite-temperature TeGPE simulation, however, agrees with the experiment and reproduces quantitatively the period and amplitude of the measured density modulations.
 This remarkable level of agreement offers strong indication that the observed supersolid has indeed been generated by the finite temperature of the atoms.